senad-d/senad-d.github.io/_posts/2023-11-14-docker-cli-mac-m2.md

 > Licensing only affect the Docker Desktop product, the CLI interface remains free for all users.
 {: .prompt-tip }

-# Prerequisite
+## Prerequisite
   - [Homebrew](https://brew.sh/)

+# Setup Docker without Docker Desktop manually

 1\.
-Install Docker and the credential helper.
+Install `Docker` and the `docker-credential-helper`.
 The credential helper allows you to use the macOS Keychain as the credential store for remote container repos instead of Docker Desktop.

 ```shell
 brew install docker docker-credential-helper
 ```

 - You may encounter an issue later on where the Docker CLI throws an error stating that 'docker-credential-desktop' is not installed.
-This error is likely caused by a misconfiguration, possibly from a previous installation of Docker Desktop.
+This error is likely caused by a misconfiguration, possibly from a `previous installation` of Docker Desktop.
 You can resolve this issue by following these steps.

 ```shell
 nano ~/.docker/config.json